galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 > ### {% icon question %} What does the FLAG value of 16 tell us about this read?
 >
+>   <!-- TODO This information needs to be integrated into an actual tool -->
->   We can interactively see what the different FLAG values mean by feeding values into the SAM specification to the [picard web tool](https://broadinstitute.github.io/picard/explain-flags.html)
+>   We can interactively see what the different FLAG values mean by feeding values into the SAM specification to the [Picard web tool](https://broadinstitute.github.io/picard/explain-flags.html)
 >   > ### {% icon solution %} Solution
 >   > The read aligns to the reverse strand
 >   >